chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl.md

 ## Unsupported Debug Features

-Certain applications that rely on debug features for testing — including [sanitizers](https://wiki.musl-libc.org/open-issues#Sanitizer-compatibility) (including [Addressanitizer](https://clang.llvm.org/docs/AddressSanitizer.html), [threadsanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html), etc.) and profilers (such as [gprof](https://ftp.gnu.org/old-gnu/Manuals/gprof-2.9.1/html_mono/gprof.html)) — are not supported by musl.
+Certain applications that rely on debug features for testing — including [sanitizers](https://wiki.musl-libc.org/open-issues#Sanitizer-compatibility) (such as [Addressanitizer](https://clang.llvm.org/docs/AddressSanitizer.html), [threadsanitizer](https://clang.llvm.org/docs/ThreadSanitizer.html), etc.) and profilers (such as [gprof](https://ftp.gnu.org/old-gnu/Manuals/gprof-2.9.1/html_mono/gprof.html)) — are not supported by musl.

 Sanitizers help debug and detect behaviors such as buffer overflows or dangling pointers.
 According to the [musl wiki open issues](https://wiki.musl-libc.org/open-issues), GCC and LLVM sanitizer implementations rely on libc internals and are incompatible with musl.
 Feature requests have been made in the LLVM sanitizer repository for support for musl (check out [this issue](https://github.com/google/sanitizers/issues/1080) or [this one](https://github.com/google/sanitizers/issues/1544) for examples), but they have not been addressed.